 Helping to Build Clean Energy

 Massachusetts requires all energy suppliers to include a minimum amount of MA Class I renewable energy that increases annually.
 If the supplier does not meet these requirements, the supplier is required to pay a penalty.
-This policy, called the Renewable Portfolio Standard, provides growing demand for renewable energy, which incentivizes new renewable generation facilities to be built.
-By purchasing a significant quantity of extra MA Class I renewable energy, Hamilton is incentivizing even more renewable energy generation development in New England.
+This policy, called the Renewable Portfolio Standard (RPS), provides growing demand for renewable energy, which incentivizes new renewable generation facilities to be built.
+By purchasing a significant quantity of extra MA Class I renewable energy, Winchester is incentivizing even more renewable energy generation development in New England.

 How big is our impact?

-In 2019, WinPower bought a 4,224 MWh of extra MA Class I renewable energy, above and beyond State requirements.
-These voluntary purchases are about equivalent to the annual production of a typical wind turbine (1.5 MW each).
+In 2019, WinPower bought a 4,224 MWh of extra MA Class I renewable energy, above and beyond state requirements.
+These voluntary purchases are about equivalent to the annual production of a typical wind turbine (1.5 MW).

 1Hydro projects that do not exceed 30 MW built after 1997 or have capacity additions or efficiency improvements made after 1997 (MA Class I eligible), and Low Impact Hydro Institute (LIHI) certified.